HenestrosaDev/ios-interview-questions/README.md

 		// "Pet deinitialized"
 		```

 	- **`unowned` reference**: It's similar to `weak`, but it's used when the referring object is guaranteed to outlive the object it references.
 Unlike `weak`, an `unowned` reference is non-optional.
 This is a performance optimization, but it comes with a trade-off: if the referenced object is deallocated and the `unowned` reference is accessed, the app will crash.
-Therefore, you should only use unowned when you're certain of the ownership relationship—for instance, in closures where the lifecycle is tightly controlled.
-It's safer to just use `weak`, as `unowned` is rarely used because of making the app potentially crash.
+Therefore, we should only use `unowned` when we're certain of the ownership relationship, such as in closures where the lifecycle is tightly controlled.
+It's safer to just use `weak` because `unowned` is rarely used and can potentially cause the app to crash.

 		```swift
 		class Customer {